Normal voltage in the USA

 - Be careful because if you order the wrong voltage the kiln will not operate properly.

-- A 240 volt kiln will loose 25% of its power when operated on 208 volts.
+- A 240-volt kiln will lose 25% of its power when operated on 208 volts.
 Even if that is Ok for you the kiln will work harder to do its job and the components will wear at a faster rate.

 - You will have to change elements.